Newsroom > DHHS News Release

 Tadd Barrow, UN-L Water Quality Extension, (402) 472-7783

-Health Alert Continues at Willow Creek Reservoir; Alert Ends at Red Willow Reservoir
+Health Alert Ends at Red Willow Reservoir; No Alerts This Week

-Samples taken July 14 and July 21 at Willow Creek Reservoir were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae.)
-Lakes that are on health alert must have two consecutive weeks of readings below 20 ppb before the alert is removed.
+Health alerts are issued if readings exceeded the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae).
+Lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.